top of page

 Recent Diagnosis

 After a diagnosis of a medical condition such as ADHD, autism or even things like diabetes, children can struggle to process the new label and what it means for their sense of self.
-Therapeutic play gives them space and tools to work out how to integrate this new knowledge into their sense of self, in a healthy way.
+Play therapy gives them space and tools to work out how to integrate this new knowledge into their sense of self, in a healthy way.
 We also can help children who have been unwell in hospital for an extended period and are readjusting to life after recovery.